jhajek/Linux-text-book-part-1/files/Labs/Chapter-02/lab-chapter-02.md

 1. What major obstacle (cost, system performance, QPS, etc, etc) was the company trying to overcome by implementing this technology stack?
 1. What can you learn from this article relating to technology and infrastructure?

-Each Student will give a 1-2 minute presentation of one of their papers the following class.

 ## Activity 2

 Read these four articles.
 It's a commentary on the Opensource license changes, a response from one of the CEOs, and then a reply to the response.